jessekyemting-byte/containerized-guestbook-app/Readme.md

 **Remediation:** Upgrading the base image to `python:3.14-slim` should clear most of these.
 For quicker fixes, update `pip` to `>=23.3` and `wheel` to `>=0.46.2` directly in the build steps.

 ## Docker Hub Image

+I pushed the image to my public repository:

 * **Repository:** [https://hub.docker.com/r/jessekyemting/guestbook](https://hub.docker.com/r/jessekyemting/guestbook)